bpritzker/LogFileArchiver/README.md

-Welcome to the Archiver bean.
+Welcome to the Deployment Utilities.
-A very simple bean (or cron job) to archive files.
+This is designed to be an easy way to archive/clean up old files, specifically log files.

 right click on the "pom.xml" and select "Run As->Maven Build as..." for the Goal put "package" You should then see in you target directory "logfilearchiver-X.X.X.war"